T20X/notes/C++Allocators.md

 }

-10. The invocation of the allocation function is sequenced before the evaluations of expressions in the new-initializer.
-Initialization of the allocated object is sequenced before the value computation of the new-expression.

-11.

 using `std::allocator<T>::allocate` works by fiat; the function is defined to return a pointer, not to the array, but to the